MSc Transfusion and Transplantation SciencesFind a programme

 - attracts a diverse range of students (about 50 per cent of whom are from outside the UK), including new graduates, those working in blood centres or blood transfusion/haematology in hospitals, or training to lecture in transfusion

-Visit the school web pages to find out more about this programme and watch a video featuring interviews with students.
+Visit the Faculty of Life Sciences web pages to find out more about this programme and watch a video featuring interviews with students.

 - UK/EU: full-time (MSc)